 Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a leadership initiative, a digital nursing & health science library, and film production company.
 Denetra's work is focused on bridging gaps in health inequities through scientific-storytelling.

 She is a 22-year Navy Veteran, and a former United States Naval Nurse Corps Officer.
 Her educational background consists of a Bachelors of Science in Nursing, and a Masters in Health Services Administration.

-An innovator, Denetra has committed her work to the development of a forward-thinking, diverse and business-minded nurse leader.
-Having studied diversity abroad, Denetra attended a mission trip to Chile and Argentina that allowed her to participate in group think tanks with diverse nursing and medical executives as well as speak on panels to nursing students at the Universidad Finis Terrae and Hospital San Jose, in Santiago Chile.
+Having studied public health and diversity abroad, Denetra attended a mission trip to Chile and Argentina that allowed her to participate in group think tanks with diverse nursing, medical and public health executives.